 Determining the best angle can depend on a few different factors, and getting the right balance can be difficult.
 For example, if the track is banked -- sloped inward at the corners -- then you probably don't need much camber.
 But too much of it has disadvantages.
 For instance, with excessive camber, you have less grip on straightaway driving -- meaning slightly worse acceleration and braking when a car isn't in a turn.
 Camber also wears on the lower edges of a vehicle's tires when driving straight, which can lead to blowouts [source: Briggs].

-If you're revved up for even more NASCAR and auto-related subjects, take a look at the links on the next page.
+If you're revved up for even more NASCAR and auto-related subjects, take a look at the links below.